 At IGCSE, the curriculum content for each syllabus is designed to meet the syllabus aims and objectives.
-Careers guidance is provided and included in the PSHE and Tutorial programmes in Secondary.
+Careers guidance is provided through PSHE lessons in Years 11-13 and included in the Tutorial programme in Key Stage 5, where our students are prepared for AS/ A Level examinations.